 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Maximize reach with mobile Web sitesBy a MCD columnist
+Maximize reach with mobile Web sitesBy

 In the newly published book, Mobile Marketing: An Hour a Day, Rachel Pasqua, vice president of mobile at iCrossing, and Noah Elkin, principal analyst at eMarketer, provide marketers a guide for building a connected brand for audiences throughout the purchase journey through mobile marketing.
 The following excerpt is from the chapter discussing mobile Web sites, described in the book as the cornerstone of a successful mobile strategy.